buildkite-plugins/docker-buildkite-plugin/README.md

 # Docker Buildkite Plugin

-A simple [Buildkite](https://buildkite.com/) Docker plugin allowing you to run a command in a Docker container.
+A [Buildkite](https://buildkite.com/) Docker plugin allowing you to run a command in a [Docker](https://www.docker.com/) container.

 If you need more control, please see the [docker-compose Buildkite Plugin](https://github.com/buildkite-plugins/docker-compose-buildkite-plugin).

 ## Example